Need Legal Assistance with a Restraining Order?

 Question: I have a restraining order against a family member that includes a no contact provision, are they allowed to text me?

 Answer: Legally, we would need to see a copy of the Court’s actual and precise Order to accurately answer this question.
 In general, if a no contact order or restraining order is in place, this will make it unlawful to contact the protected party while the order is in effect.
-This includes all types of contact, whether by telephone, text messages, notes, mail, fax, email, through a third person, or delivery of flowers or gifts.
+This includes all types of contact, whether phone calls, text messages, notes, mail, fax, email, through a third person, or delivery of flowers or gifts.

 Question: Someone I have a restraining order against stopped by my school this week.
 Should I be worried?